Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 – external features (portrait);

-- the actions of the hero, attitude towards other people, his feelings, speech;
+– the hero’s actions, attitude towards other people, his feelings, speech;

 – characterization of the hero by other characters